Dave PhillipsDirector, WestEd

 Prior to joining WestEd, Phillips served as the IDEA Part B Data Manager for the state of Vermont.

-Jenifer J. Harr-Robins, PhD, is a principal researcher at the American Institutes for Research and the Deputy Director of CIFR.
-She has 20 years of special education research and evaluation experience with expertise in special education finance.
-As a co-director of the first CIFR (2014 – 2020), she focused primarily on knowledge development and external evaluation activities, and the quality assurance process of CIFR products.
+Jenifer J. Harr-Robins, PhD, is the Deputy Director of CIFR.
+Formerly a principal researcher at the American Institutes for Research, she has over 20 years of special education research and evaluation experience with expertise in special education finance.
+As a co-director of the first CIFR (2014 – 2020), she focused on CIFR’s quality assurance and provided input on the external evaluation activities.

-Dr. Harr-Robins was also the associate director of the Center for Special Education Finance (CSEF) and its national Special Education Expenditure Project (SEEP).
-Over the years, she has conducted evaluations of state special education funding systems for California, the District of Columbia, Georgia, North Dakota, Oregon, Washington, and Wyoming.
-She is the co-author of two book chapters on special education finance.
+Over the years, she has supported states with their state special education funding systems, including California, the District of Columbia, Georgia, North Dakota, Oregon, Washington, and Wyoming.
+Dr. Harr-Robins was also the associate director of the Center for Special Education Finance (CSEF) and its national Special Education Expenditure Project (SEEP) and was co-author of two book chapters on special education finance.

 Nancy O'HaraTechnical Assistance Lead, WestEd